Pyne throws for 2 TDs as Notre Dame beats Cal 24-17

 Associated Press

+“It was a conversation between me and God, and a conversation between me and myself to focus on what matters,” Freeman said.

+The way the Irish have played this season has a lot of Irish fans praying and talking to themselves.

 The Irish (1-2) outscored Cal (2-1) 10-0 in the fourth quarter to avoid becoming just the third Notre Dame squad to start a season 0-3.
-The Irish (1-2), who started the season ranked No. 5, had blown leads three times, made sure there was no second-half letdown this time.
+The Irish, who started the season ranked No. 5, had blown leads three times, made sure there was no second-half letdown this time.

 “Found a way to finish,” Freeman said.
 “I’m proud of those guys.
 You know what, it is hard to win football games.
 It’s hard.
 You’ve seen it in the first three games.
 It’s hard.”